dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1487: Land is a shared resource, not a commodity.
+### T1487: Land is a shared resource, benefiting everyone.

 |Support|
 |---|